 Here goes.
-Over to that well known US philosopher, Donald Rumsfeld.
-It’s the quote he was ridiculed for it at the time, unfairly in my opinion, as it makes perfect sense.
+Over to that well known, recently passed, US philosopher, Donald Rumsfeld.
+It’s the quote he was ridiculed for at the time, unfairly in my opinion, as it makes perfect sense.
 In case you don’t remember what he said :

 “…as we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns- the ones we don’t know we don’t know.”